Polar OH1+ Review

 - Error: Red LED continuously on

-The Polar OH1 is bravely targeting the indoor gym/fitness crowd as well as the outdoor endurance crowd.
-Accuracy is hard to achieve in gyms/classes and when cycling and when running hard intervals and when swimming.
+The Polar OH1+ is bravely targeting the indoor gym/fitness crowd as well as the outdoor endurance crowd.
+Generally speaking, accuracy is hard to achieve in gyms/classes and when cycling and when running hard intervals and when swimming.
+But with the OH1+, accuracy is generally GOOD in those sports.

 I did a 20-minute workout to simulate a weights and gym session.
 75% upper body where the arms were moving.
 But even with the 25% of the time on the lower body, I was holding weights which should affect/restrict blood flow in the arms to some degree.